-Feature: Syntax: Lazy quantifier Description: Repeats the previous item once or more.
-Lazy, so the engine first matches the previous item Example: only once, before trying permutations with ever increasing matches of the preceding item. ".+?" matches "def" and "ghi" in abc "def" "ghi" jkl Feature: Possessive quantifier Syntax: Description: ++ Repeats the previous item once or more.
+Feature: Syntax: Lazy quantifier +?
+Description: Example: Repeats the previous item once or more.
+Lazy, so the engine first matches the previous item only once, before trying permutations with ever increasing matches of the preceding item. ".+?" matches "def" and "ghi" in abc "def" "ghi" jkl Feature: Syntax: Description: Possessive quantifier ++ Repeats the previous item once or more.
 Possessive, so as many items as possible will be matched, without trying any permutations with less matches even if the remainder of the regex fails.
-Example: ".++" can never match anything Feature: Fixed quantifier Syntax: Description: $\{n\}$ where n is an integer >= 1 Repeats the previous item exactly n times.
-Example: a{3} matches aaa Feature: Greedy quantifier Syntax: $\{n, m\}$ where $n \ge 0$ and $m \ge n$ Description: Repeats the previous item between n and m times.
-Greedy, so repeating m times is tried before reducing the repetition to n times.
-Example: a{2,4} matches aaaa, aaa or aa Feature: Greedy quantifier Syntax: Description: {n,} where $n \ge 0$ Repeats the previous item at least n times.
-Greedy, so as many items as possible will be Description matched before trying permutations with less matches of the preceding item, up to the point Example: where the preceding item is matched only n times. a{2,} matches aaaaa in aaaaa - Feature: Syntax: Greedy quantifier $\{, m\}$ where $m \ge 1$ Description: Repeats the previous item between zero and m times.
-Greedy, so repeating m times is tried Example: before reducing the repetition to zero times. a{,4} matches aaaa, aaa, aa, a, or the empty string - Feature: Syntax: Lazy quantifier $\{n,m\}$ ? where $n \ge 0$ and $m \ge n$ Description: Repeats the previous item between n and m times.
-Lazy, so repeating n times is tried before Example: increasing the repetition to m times. a{2,4}? matches aa, aaa or aaaa Feature: Lazy quantifier Syntax: $\{n, \}$ ? where $n \ge 0$ Description: Repeats the previous item n or more times.
-Lazy, so the engine first matches the previous item n times before training permutations with over increasing matches of the preceding item.
-Example: item n times, before trying permutations with ever increasing matches of the preceding item. a{2,}? matches aa in aaaaa -
+Example: ".++" can never match anything Feature: Syntax: Description: Example: Fixed quantifier {n} where n is an integer >= 1 Repeats the previous item exactly n times. a{3} matches aaa Feature: Syntax: Description: Greedy quantifier {n,m} where $n \ge 0$ and $m \ge n$ Repeats the previous item between n and m times.
+Greedy, so repeating m times is tried before reducing the repetition to n times. a{2,4} matches aaaa, aaa or aa Example: Feature: Syntax: Description: Greedy quantifier {n,} where $n \ge 0$ Repeats the previous item at least n times.
+Greedy, so as many items as possible will be matched before trying permutations with less matches of the preceding item, up to the point where the preceding item is matched only n times.
+Example: a{2,} matches aaaaa in aaaaa Feature: Syntax: Description: Example: Greedy quantifier {,m} where m >= 1 Repeats the previous item between zero and m times.
+Greedy, so repeating m times is tried before reducing the repetition to zero times. a{,4} matches aaaa, aaa, aa, a, or the empty string Feature: Syntax: Description: Example: Lazy quantifier {n,m}? where $n \ge 0$ and $m \ge n$ Repeats the previous item between n and m times.
+Lazy, so repeating n times is tried before increasing the repetition to m times. a{2,4}? matches aa, aaa or aaaa Feature: Syntax: Description: Example: Lazy quantifier {n,}? where $n \ge 0$ Repeats the previous item n or more times.
+Lazy, so the engine first matches the previous item n times, before trying permutations with ever increasing matches of the preceding item. a{2,}? matches aa in aaaaa

 Feature: Lazy quantifier

 Syntax: $\{, m\}$ ? where m >= 1

 Description: Repeats the previous item between zero and m times.
-Lazy, so repeating zero times is tried before increasing the repetition to m times.
+Lazy, so repeating zero times is tried

+before increasing the repetition to m times.

-Example: a {, 4}? matches the empty string, a, aa, aaa or aaaa
+Example: a { , 4}? matches the empty string, a, aa, aaa or aaaa

 Feature: Possessive quantifier

-Syntax: $\{n,m\}$ + where $n \ge 0$ and $m \ge n$
+$\{n,m\}$ + where $n \ge 0$ and $m \ge n$

+Syntax:

 Description: Repeats the previous item between n and m times.
 Possessive, so as many items as possible up to m will be matched, without trying any permutations with less matches even if the remainder of the regex fails.

-Example: a{2,4}+a matches aaaaa but not aaaa
+Example: a{2,4}+ a matches aaaaa but not aaaa

 Feature: Possessive quantifier

-Syntax: $\{n, \} + \text{ where } n \ge 0$
+$\{n, \}$ + where $n \ge 0$

+Syntax:

 Description: Repeats the previous item n or more times.
 Possessive, so as many items as possible will be matched, without trying any permutations with less matches even if the remainder of the regex fails.

-Example: a{2,}+a never matches anything
+Example: a { 2 , } + a never matches anything